QSun

 - Q

-If Daimon is with the Sun and its ruler is at morning rising, the chart receives a narrow fortunate note.
+If Daimon is with the Sun and its ruler is at morning rising, the chart receives a fortunate indication.

 Valens Sun in Daimon with fortune deferred after the adversary